cuauhtlahuac/100DaysOfPythonCode/README.md

 This a repo for a Udemy course [100 Days Of Python Code](https://www.udemy.com/course/100-days-of-code/) created by [Dr. Angela Yu](https://www.udemy.com/course/100-days-of-code/#instructor-1)

 ## Resources

-[ask_python.com](https://www.askpython.com/): Python Tutorials and Examples [programiz Python List Methods](https://www.programiz.com/python-programming/methods/list)
+[ask_python.com](https://www.askpython.com/): Python Tutorials and Examples

+[programiz Python List Methods](https://www.programiz.com/python-programming/methods/list)

+[Built-in Functions](https://docs.python.org/3/library/functions.html): The Python interpreter has a number of functions and types built into it that are always available.
+They are listed here in alphabetical order.

 ### input function